 As part of our commitment to continuous improvement, we strive to keep on reducing the environmental impact of our formulas.

 How do we use them?

 The mineral oils we use are not only duly authorized, they also meet the highest standards in terms of purity, quality and safety.

-We only use mineral oils of very high quality corresponding to food or pharmaceutical grades.
-These oils have a very high level of purity and are thus perfectly safe.
+We only use mineral oils of high quality corresponding to food or pharmaceutical grades.
+These oils have a high level of purity and are safe for skin.

-They are very stable and do not grow rancid.
+They are also stable at room temperature and are resistant to spoiling.
 Their properties are complementary to those of vegetable oils.

-Mineral and vegetable oils each have specificities of their own, responding to different desired effects.
-They are not substitutable.
+Mineral and vegetable oils each have specificities of their own, responding to different desired effects and are not interchangeable.